Sustainability

 • Operational improvements

-Energy conservation activities for general equipment
+Energy conservation activities for general equipment and buildings

 Energy Conservation of General Equipment and Buildings

 This is a photograph of the new administration/welfare wing completed in Mizuho, Nagoya.
-New administration/welfare wing
+New Administration/Welfare Wing

 This figure illustrates the various energy conservation mechanisms adopted in the new administrative/welfare wing.